fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     }

-> Both class implements the interface **INotifyPropertyChangedv**, which allow notify the UI about changes in model and this way the data will be update in UI (when is used the bindings).
+> Both classes implements the interface **INotifyPropertyChangedv**, which allow notify the UI about changes in model and this way the data will be updated in the UI (when is used the bindings).

 #### The data source

 The data source will define the data that will be loaded by the application, at this moment you will have hard code data, but in real scenarios you should have a file, database or services to provide it.